 "There would be times that David (Huggins) would be out of the office, and I was his back-up," Lippiatt said.
 "I don't know how David dealt with those transfers every day because it was driving me crazy.
 It would take me 20-30 minutes because I could never find what I was looking for.
 I knew these file transfers were a repetitive task that we should be able to automate easily.
 So that's when we started looking for a better way."

 Lippiatt, Huggins, and Director of Information Technology Andy Tripp knew that there had to be a more efficient way to automate their file transfers.
-After talking with colleagues at other credit unions, they scheduled demos with several managed file transfer vendors, including Linoma Software.
+After talking with colleagues at other credit unions, they scheduled demos with several managed file transfer vendors, including Linoma Software [now HelpSystems].

 Lippiatt's requirements were straight forward.
 He needed a solution that would run on a Windows server and would help them automate their file transfers.
 He also wanted something the team could implement quickly and easily.